U of M Law Library > Library Collections

 Due to their high demand, Reserve Collection materials circulate for two hours at a time.

 Faculty members that wish to provide sample or past exams and model answers for their students can have these materials placed on reserve in hard copy and/or in electronic form.
 The hard copies of exams are kept in binders near the circulation desk.
 These binders do not circulate, but may be used for photocopying.
-Electronic copies are found at the link below.
+Electronic copies can be accessed via the Courses & Materials page.
 Note: not all past exams are available.
 Ask at the circulation desk if you need help locating an exam.

 Located on the second floor of the law library, just at the top of the stairs, is a collection of leisure reading materials, games, and comfy chairs for using them.
 All of the materials have been donated to the law library.
 If you would like to use the materials, feel free!
 You can take the materials from the library without checking them out and return them whenever you want.